deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

 *   `Recurring` -- A Recurring is a billing event which represents a recurring charge to the client (as opposed to OneTime).
 *   `Registrar` -- These hold information about client registrars.
-*   `RegistrarContact` -- Registrars have contacts just as domains do.
-These are stored in a special RegistrarContact entity.
+*   `RegistrarPoc` -- Registrars have contacts just as domains do.
+These are stored in a special RegistrarPoc entity.
 *   `Registry` -- These hold information about the TLDs supported by the Registry system.
 *   `RegistryCursor` -- These entities are the predecessor to the Cursor